Commonfare-net/macao-social-wallet/INSTALLATION.md

 Before the build a freecoin entry needs to be added to resources/client-credentials.yml for freecoin with the correct URL.

-Then create a freecoin dir and copy there the jar, the resources/lang and the .lein-env of the uberjar build.
+Then create a freecoin dir and copy there the jar and the .lein-env of the uberjar build.
+Instead of the .lein-env file environmental variables or Java system properties can be used.

 We can then start the freecoin app by running `java -cp target/uberjar/freecoin-0.2.0-standalone.jar freecoin.main`.